 WARNING: If the pilot light is extinguished either intentionally or unintentionally, no attempt should be made to relight the gas for a minimum of 3 minutes.
-Ensure that the Electrical supply, Time Control and Selector switches are set to 'OFF'.
+Ensure that the Electrical supply Time Control and Selector switches are set to 'OFF'.

-- 6.3.1 Set the Thermista-stat/room thermostat to lowest or OFF setting. - 6.3.2 On the Multifunctional Control, remove the Outlet Pressure test point cover, and fit a pressure test gauge (refer Fig. 4). - 6.3.3 Turn the heater Gas supply ON, test for gas soundness and purge the whole gas pipe as described in BS 6891. - 6.3.4 Referring to Fig .4, press and hold the OPERATING CONTROL, and whilst observing the Pilot Burner, repeatedly press Piezo igniter button until Pilot Burner ignites. - 6.3.5 After 20 seconds release the OPERATING CONTROL and let it spring out; ensure that the Pilot Burner remains alight.
-If the Pilot Burner extinguishes, rotate the OPERATING CONTROL clockwise to the '1' position and ensure that the OPERATING CONTROL is fully reset.
-Wait three minutes and repeat steps 6.3.4 and 6.3.5, holding the OPERATING CONTROL pressed for a longer period, until Pilot Burner remains alight.

-- 6.3.6 Ensure that the pilot flame envelops the thermocouple tip, adjusting the Multifunctional Control Pilot Adjuster as required (refer Fig. 3). - 6.3.7 Set the air heater Electricity supply ON. - 6.3.8 Set the Time Control to the required Heating On periods. - 6.3.9 Set the Selector switch to 'TIMED'. - 6.3.10 Set the Thermista-stat or room thermostat to MAXIMUM. - 6.3.11 Ensure that the main burner has now ignited. - 6.3.12 Test for gas leakage at the supply, Multifunctional control, Pilot and Main burners using proprietary detection fluid, sealing any leaks found. - 6.3.13 Allow the heater to operate for a minimum of 15 minutes to ensure stability.
+- 6.3.1 Set the Thermista-stat/room thermostat to its lowest or OFF setting. - 6.3.2 On the Multifunctional Control, remove the Outlet Pressure test point cover, and fit a pressure test gauge (refer fig. 4). - 6.3.3 Turn the heater Gas supply ON, test for gas soundness and purge the whole gas pipe as described in BS 6891. - 6.3.4 Referring to Fig .4, press and hold the OPERATING CONTROL, and whilst observing the Pilot Burner, repeatedly press the Piezo igniter button until Pilot burner ignites. - 6.3.5 After 20 seconds release the OPERATING CONTROL and let it spring out; ensure that Pilot Burner remains alight.
+If the Pilot Burner extinguishes, rotate the OPERATING CONTROL clockwise to the '1' position and ensure that the control is fully reset.
+Wait three minutes and repeat steps 6.3.4 and 6.3.5 until the Pilot Burner remains alight. - 6.3.6 Ensure that the pilot flame envelops the thermocouple tip, adjusting the Multifunctional Control Pilot Adjuster as required (refer Fig. 3). - 6.3.7 Set the Heater Electricity supply ON. - 6.3.8 Set the Time Control to the required Heating On periods. - 6.3.9 Set the Selector switch to 'TIMED'. - 6.3.10 Set the Thermista-stat or room thermostat to MAXIMUM. - 6.3.11 Ensure that the Main Burner has now ignited. - 6.3.12 Test for gas leakage at the supply, Multifunctional Control, Pilot and Main Burners using a proprietary detection fluid, sealing any leaks found. - 6.3.13 Allow the heater to operate for a minimum of 15 minutes to ensure stability.